‘THE KEEPER OF TRAKEN’

 This book, ‘Doctor Who and the Keeper of Traken’, was a pleasure and a treat to read!

 I purchased this Target novelization at the ‘Regenerations 2010’ convention in Swansea, September 2010.
-‘The Keeper of Traken’ is one of my favourites, featuring the debut of my favourite ‘Doctor Who’ companion Nyssa.
-I was so keen to read this book, which I did on holiday in York, August 2011.
+‘The Keeper of Traken’ is one of my favourite stories featuring the debut of my favourite ‘Doctor Who’ companion Nyssa.
+I was so keen to read this book which I did on holiday in York, August 2011.

 Just so you are aware, this is what the story’s about.
-The Doctor and Adric are visited by the Keeper of Traken who enters into the TARDIS.
-They summoned to the aid of Traken as an evil force is about to re-awaken on the planet.
+The Doctor and Adric are visited by the Keeper of Traken who appears inside the TARDIS.
+They are summoned to the aid of Traken as an evil force is about to wake up on the planet.
 This is the calcified Melkur statue that landed on Traken many years ago.

 The book was originally published in 1982 – a year after the story was transmitted in 1981.
 I love the front cover of the book’s original 1982 edition.
 It has a beautiful profile image of Sarah Sutton as Nyssa adorning the cover with the Melkur statue in the background.
 It’s one of my favourite book covers.

-Andrew Skilleter who designed the original book cover has done a brilliant, remarkable job of capturing Sarah Sutton’s likeness as Nyssa from the TV series.
-Sarah’s beautiful and it’s great to see her as Nyssa on the front cover of a ‘Doctor Who’ book, as she gets to be the centre of attention.
+Andrew Skilleter who designed the original book cover did a brilliant and remarkable job of capturing Sarah Sutton’s likeness as Nyssa from the TV series.
+Sarah’s beautiful and it’s great to see her as Nyssa on the front cover of a ‘Doctor Who’ book as she gets to be the centre of attention.

-Terrance Dicks wrote the novelisation of ‘The Keeper of Traken’, based on the original TV scripts by writer Johnny Byrne.
-Terrance is a ‘Doctor Who’ legend, as he script-edited the Jon Pertwee stories in the 1970s and he’s authored many of the Target novelizations of ‘Doctor Who’ during the 70s/80s.
+Terrance Dicks wrote the novelization of ‘The Keeper of Traken’ based on the original TV scripts by writer Johnny Byrne.
+Terrance is a ‘Doctor Who’ legend as he script-edited the Jon Pertwee stories in the 1970s and he’s authored many of the Target novelizations of ‘Doctor Who’ during the 1970s and 1980s.

 Apart from adding in a few deleted scenes, Terrance simply writes the novelization according to what Johnny Byrne wrote in the script.
 This is a shame, as I wanted to explore more of the world of Traken and see the characters enhanced during the story.
 But this is still a good book and a very nice read.

 I enjoyed revisiting Traken in prose form.
-Terrance has done well in describing Traken and clarifies some points in the story that might have been clearer to viewers.
-This includes describing the workings of the Source Manipulator, the keepership of Traken and what rapport with the Keeper actually is.
+Terrance has done well in describing Traken and clarifies some points in the story that might not have been clear to viewers.
+This includes describing the workings of the Source Manipulator; the Keepership of Traken and what ‘rapport with the Keeper’ really means.

 As I mentioned before, Terrance re-inserts deleted scenes that weren’t featured in the TV story.
-This includes a scene between Nyssa and Adric at the grove gates; and additional dialogue between the Doctor, Tremas, Luvic and Katura when they’re escorted by Neman after the Melkur is now Keeper.
+This includes a scene between Nyssa and Adric at the grove gates as well as additional dialogue between the Doctor; Tremas; Luvic and Katura when they’re escorted by Neman after the Melkur is now Keeper.

-Terrance has done well in writing for Nyssa in her first appearance of ‘Doctor Who’.
+Terrance has done well in writing for Nyssa in her debut ‘Doctor Who’ appearance.
 I’ve noticed that Terrance describes Nyssa as a ‘slender brown-haired girl’ a number of times.
 I like how Terrance describes the interaction between Nyssa and Adric and the relationship between her and her father.

-Tremas is well-served in the novel, making him a worthy ally to the Doctor.
-Tremas is committed to his oath of office as a Consul.
-He shows a compassionate side and being fond of his family.
-Tremas is a character that you can easily identify/sympathise with especially with regard to his eventual fate.
+Tremas is well-served in the novelization, making him a worthy ally to the Doctor.
+Tremas is committed to his oath of office as a Traken Consul.
+He shows a compassionate side and is very fond of his family.
+Tremas is a character that you can easily identify and sympathise regarding his fate.

-I really like how Terrance depicts Kassia in doing the things that Melkur asks her to do out of the love she has for her husband.
-Kassia doesn’t want Tremas to be the Keeper-Nominate as her marriage to him will be short-lived, so I was able to sympathise and understand as to why she does these things.
+I really like how Terrance depicts Kassia in doing the things that the Melkur has asked her to do out of the love she has for her husband Tremas.
+Kassia doesn’t want Tremas to be the Keeper-Nominate as her marriage to him will be short-lived.
+Thus I was able to sympathise and understand why she’s doing these things.

-Soon, the Melkur turns out to be a TARDIS and it is the Master all along.
-Terrance has fun writing for the Master, as he created the character with Barry Letts in the early 70s with Jon Pertwee’s Doctor.
+Soon the Melkur turns out to be a TARDIS and it was the Master all along.
+Terrance had fun writing for the Master since he co-created the character with Barry Letts in the early 1970s with Jon Pertwee’s Doctor.
 He describes the Master once as Roger Delgado before his decayed form from ‘The Deadly Assassin’.

-The way that the novel ends is very touching and moving.
-Terrance does extremely well in describing the horror of Tremas’ demise when he gets takes over by the Master.
+The way that the novelization ends is very touching and moving.
+Terrance does extremely well in describing the horror of Tremas’ demise when he gets taken over by the Master.
 You feel sorry for Nyssa when she calls out for him at the end.
-Terrance adds a faint evil laugh which is so effective and disturbing.
+Terrance adds a faint evil laugh which is very effective and disturbing.

-I’ve really enjoyed ‘Doctor Who and the Keeper of Traken’ by Terrance Dicks.
-He’s done an amazing job novelising Johnny Byrne’s TV scripts into prose form.
-I would like there to be an audiobook version of the story released by the BBC soon, as I can read and listen to the story at the same time.
+I really enjoyed reading ‘Doctor Who and the Keeper of Traken’ by Terrance Dicks.
+He did a brilliant job novelizing Johnny Byrne’s TV scripts into prose form.
+I would like there to be an audiobook version of the story soon when released by the BBC as I would like to read and listen to the story at the same time.

-I’d like Sarah Sutton to be the narrator of ‘The Keeper of Traken’ audiobook, since she has a beautiful voice and she’s a very good narrator.
+I would like Sarah Sutton to be the reader of the audiobook for ‘The Keeper of Traken’ Target novelization when it comes out.
+She has a beautiful voice and is a very good narrator, as it was proved in the audiobook for ‘The Moon Stallion’ novelization.
 Whether she’ll do it, I don’t know.
-I hope that she will say ‘yes’!
+I hope she’ll say “Yes!” 😀

 ‘Doctor Who and the Keeper of Traken’ rating – 9/10